Grow Your Small Business on the Web

-Have Strong CTA
+Have a Strong CTA

+You may be wondering why a CTA is important.
 Do you want your visitors to sign up for your weekly newsletter, or book an appointment?
 Then lead them to it.
 Sometimes websites get a bit wrapped up in talking about who they are, what they’re offering, and why they’re the best in the industry.
 By doing this you’re leaving potential clientele in the dark.
 You want to let your visitors know what to do once they’ve navigated through your site.

 Take a look at Girards Garge Door Service, they have multiple CTA buttons throughout their websites as well as contact forms on each page browsed.

 The digital overload world doesn’t stop at your computer.
 In fact, searches from your phone are taking over.
 Why?
 Half the world owns a smartphone.
 You’re pretty much guaranteed to have a large group of visitors accessing your site from their phones.
 That being said, you’re going to need to have a responsive design.

 Beauty Before Bar has an excellent example of a well executed responsive design for a small business.

 Tell Them All About You